 Delays in a shipment release can occur for various reasons, including but not limited to documentation issues, quarantine pests, or regulatory changes.
 For meat and poultry, shipments can be detained due to discrepancies between export certificates and product labels, parts of the shipment sourced from an unlisted facility, or facility numbers that do not match with the export certificate and DAH's approved list.
+Since April 2023, industries reported delays and refusals of quarantine inspection for a number of poultry shipments since the Vietnam DAH has not accepted the replacement of export certificates for shipments originally sent to the third country.

-For dairy products, the main reasons for detainments include certificates issued after the date on the bill of lading, shipments for food use that have an APHIS certificate (for feed use) instead of an AMS certificate, or discrepancies in the product description between the sanitary certificate and other export documents.
+Vietnam customs also reported difficulties in identifying HS codes may result in delays, for examples, processed products like soup base, broths and hot pot seasonings are not detailed in the list of HS codes issued by line Ministries.
+For dairy products, the main reasons for detainments include certificates issued after the date on the bill of lading, shipments for food use obtaining an APHIS certificate instead of an AMS certificate, or discrepancies in the product description between the sanitary certificate and other export documents.
 For grains and oilseeds, if there is a suspected issue with quarantine pests, shipment clearance may take up to four working days, depending on lab test results times and the endorsement of plant inspection certificates.
 In some cases, new regulatory requirements, especially those without clear guidance and sufficient lead time, can cause delays or detained shipments at ports.